What is Naturalization?

 Schools may want to approach their local federal court to ask if they can volunteer as part of a service-learning project.
 Options for students range from simply observing to taking an active part in the event.

-Students in grades 9 through 12 can participate in the biannual Federal Judges Association Civics Challenge, an opportunity to take the Civics test given to those seeking U.S. citizenship.
-Interested teachers may learn more by visiting this link: Federal Judges Association Civics Challenge
+Students in grades 9 through 12 can participate in the annual Federal Judges Association Civics Challenge, an opportunity to take the Civics test given to those seeking U.S. citizenship.
+Interested teachers may learn more by visiting this link: Federal Judges Association Civics Challenge.

 Note: Please call the relevant Clerk's Office to confirm the date, time, location, and viewing options before attending a ceremony in person.